aoifesmith/evanandanna/README.md

  ## Future implementations:

   * Add information about the bridal party and groomsmen providing brief synopsis and possible contact details.
-  * Features to implement in future

   * Add a gallery of the curated memories

-  * Add posts of additional events along the course of the engagement.

-  * Hen and stag party, cake tasting, meal tasting, sneak peak of the decor,
+  * Add posts of additional events along the course of the engagement e.g. Hen and stag party, cake tasting, meal tasting, sneak peak of the decor,

   * The above features were considered during the initial development stage but were considered lower priorities or deemed not relevant until the couple would be further along their journey where they will have the content.